sapegin/sapegin.me/src/content/blog/semantic-release.md

 3. It determines a release type (PATCH, MINOR or MAJOR) by analyzing commit messages (more on that later).

-4. It generates a change log:
+4. It generates a changelog:

    a.
 If the release type is PATCH: from commit messages.

    b.
-If the release type is MINOR or MAJOR and the latest commit is a change log: uses body of that commit as a changelog.
+If the release type is MINOR or MAJOR and the latest commit is a changelog: uses body of that commit as a changelog.

 5. Publishes a new version to npm.